 Our restated certificate of incorporation and bylaws provide for a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
 As a result, stockholders will elect a portion of our board of directors each year.
-Class I directors' terms will expire at the annual meeting of stockholders to be held in 2008, Class II directors' terms will expire at the annual meeting of stockholders to be held in 2009 and Class III directors' terms will expire at the annual meeting of stockholders to be held in 2010.
-The Class I director is Mr. Amonett, the Class II directors are Messrs.
-Pearson and Daerr, and the Class III directors are Messrs.
+Class I directors' terms will expire at the annual meeting of stockholders to be held in 2008, Class II directors' terms will expire at the annual meeting of stockholders to be held in 2010.
+The Class I director will be Mr. Amonett, the Class II directors will be Messrs.
+Pearson and Daerr, and the Class III directors will be Messrs.
 Stoever and Shanfelter.
 At each annual meeting of stockholders held after the initial classification, the successors to directors whose terms will then expire will be elected to serve from the time of election until the third annual meeting following election.
 The division of our board of directors into three classes with staggered terms may delay or prevent a change of our management or a change in control.
 See "Description of Capital Stock - Anti-Takeover Effects of Provisions of Delaware Law, Our Certificate of Incorporation and Bylaws - Charter and Bylaw Provisions - Classified Board."